 5 Dickson Road,

-This was the largest of the original Oscar Deutsch built Odeon Theatres, seating 1,684 in the stalls and 1,404 in the balcony.
+This was the largest of the original Oscar Deutsch built Odeon Theatres, seating 3,088, with 1,684 in the stalls and 1,404 in the balcony.
 The Odeon opened on 6th May 1939 with “Three Smart Girls Grow Up” starring Deanna Durbin.
-The main facade and entrance is on Dickson Road but a second entrance for front stalls patrons was provided on Springfield Road.
+The main façade and entrance is on Dickson Road but a second entrance for front stalls patrons was provided on Springfield Road.
 Provision was also made for an organ but this was not installed until 1946, when a Conacher 4Manual/12Ranks with grand piano was installed and opened by Al Bollington.
 The instrument had been transferred from the Ritz Cinema, Southend-on-Sea, Essex.

 Even towards the end of its cinema life it was possible to fill the 1,300 seat (former circle) screen 1 (“Titanic” had especially large queues forming and extra performances added).

 Odeon built a new multiplex on on Rigby Road, opposite the tram depot in the south of the town centre, and this original Odeon building was closed on 5th December 1998 with “Babe, Pig in the City”, “Ronan”, “Blade” & “Mulan”.
 It was neglected and left in a rather poor state of disrepair.

-It was boarded up for several years until it was acquired by Basil Newby who converted the former circle into a gay nightclub;Flamingo’s, a gay bar in the former circle foyer and Funny Girls; a drag-cabaret theatre in the former stalls area which opened in 2002.
+It was boarded up for several years until it was acquired by Basil Newby who’s Pink Leisure Company converted the former circle into a gay nightclub;Flamingo’s, a gay bar in the former circle foyer and Funny Girls; a drag-cabaret theatre in the former stalls area which opened in 2002.
 In August 2018 Basil Newby’s Pink Leisure Company was put into receivership and the business was temporary taken over by Thwaites Brewery.
 Thwaites took over the ownership of the building in January 2019 and renovations are being carried out while all its facilities remain open.
 New signage in the style of the original 1930’s ‘Odeon’ signage is to be installed on the building.

 The Odeon is a Grade II Listed building.